 We visited Donna Nook National Nature Reserve on the Lincolnshire coast this weekend to see the grey seals and their pups and found that we had arrived largely before the seals.
 Only 6 bull seals have arrived and none of the lady(!) seals or newborn pups.
 Never mind.......we were treated to a fantastic display of murmurating golden plovers.
 We know they were golden plovers as a warden handily was there to give a running commentary.
 The reason they were in flight was because of a peregrine falcon out hunting which we saw but unfortunately didn't capture on video.

 My hexagon quilt is making progress but is undeniably quite slow since it is entirely hand sewn using english paper piecing technique.
 I thought I would have had it finished by now, but it is a sort of background task to do of an evening in front of the telly and has been much disrupted by christmas and birthday crochet and knitting.
 I actually un-sewed quite a bit of it on holiday as my original design didn't look quite right so I bit the bullet and changed it.
-The reasoning behind changing it was that the hexagon 'flowers' in a granny's garden pattern were not prominent enough, and whilst it looked quite nice it just looked a bit of a hexagon mish mash.
+The reasoning was that the hexagon 'flowers' in a granny's garden pattern were not prominent enough, and whilst it looked quite nice it just looked a bit of a hexagon mish mash.
 See what you think.
 The picture on the left is as it was, and the picture on the right was how I planned to change it.
 The photo's are less than perfect, but this actually helps focus on the overall vision of the quilt rather than the detail.
 The left picture is dominated by the red dots whereas in the right picture you can see the flowers.
 Anyway, that's how I see it and so I spent a wonderful couple of days unpicking the red dots and replacing with beige ones.
 Tedious but worthwhile......I hope.